 - Online course tuition fees are assessed at the same rates as in-class course tuition fees.* See the Student Accounts website for further information.

 We are happy to help you with any questions that you may have about online courses in the First Year Office.
-We can be reached in person at GB 170, by Live Chat, firstname.lastname@example.org or at 416-978-4625.
+We can be reached in person at GB 170, or at email@example.com or 416-978-4625.